cmci/HTManalysisCourse/CentreCourseProtocol.md

 alias cluster='ssh -t <YOUR UNIX USERNAME>@submaster '\''bsub -M 5000 -Is bash'\'''
 ```

-By the way, this will allow you to execute the command below as an alias'cluster'
+By the way, this will allow you to execute the command below as an alias 'cluster'

 ```
 ssh -t <YOUR UNIX USERNAME>@submaster \bsub -M 5000 -Is bash